In-Service Inspection and Testing of 230 & 110 Volt Equipment in South Wales

 (negotiable for same-day, geographically-close multiple

-sites with few items), but this does include up to the first forty-eight items at that
+sites with few items), but this does include up to the first fifty-two items at that

 site..... read more.....